Integrative-Transcriptomics/MUSIAL/README.md

 MUSIAL is also accessible as a web-application at https://musial-tuevis.cs.uni-tuebingen.de/ (currently version `v2.2` is active), supporting not only the computational capabilities of the software, but extending it with various user interactions and visualizations.
-The source code of the web-application as well as a separate usage instruction will be available via the `vWeb` branch of this repository shortly.
+The source code of the web-application as well as a separate usage instruction will be available via the `web` branch of this repository shortly.

 ---